-Do you need information for travel to Egypt & searching on tips?
+Do you need information about Egypt holidays & searching on tips?
 Then our travel expert helps you for Egypt travel advice with beautiful trip details at all sections.

 The Currency in Egypt is the Egyptian pound (referred by LE – Livre Egyptienne) and it is divided into 100 piaster.
 In Arabic it is called Genaeh.
 Here you will find 25 and 50 piaster notes and various sized coins down to the 5 piaster.
 At present $1 dollar is equivalent to 8.83 Egyptian pounds